Linda Hamilton: 2019–present: Return to mainstream projects

-Filming on Dark Fate took place in Hungary, Spain and the U.S. between May and November 2018.
-Though a financial disappointment, it received generally positive reviews upon its 2019 release, particularly for Hamilton's performance.
+Filming of Dark Fate took place in Hungary, Spain and the U.S. between May and November 2018.
+The film was a financial disappointment and was met with mixed reviews, though Hamilton's performance was praised.
 Writing for Rolling Stone, David Fear felt that she provided the film's "sinew, heart, and soul", and said of her introduction:

 A truck pulls up, we see boots hit the ground, and there she is: Sarah Connor 1.0, sunglasses on, stoic and iconic as fuck, gunning down a sprinting shape-shifter and employing a rocket launcher for a finishing move.
 It's the sort of movie entrance that the character (and the actor) deserves, the kind that prompts spontaneous, uncontrollable cheering in theaters ...
 Her weathered survivor will charitably share the screen with newcomers and old co-stars alike, but from this moment on, Dark Fate is Hamilton's property.
 She calmly slips the superior sequel into the back pocket of her faded work pants and walks away with it.
 Everyone else is acting in her movie.

 Later that year, Hamilton was named Best Actress at the Los Angeles Crime and Horror Film Festival for her portrayal of "King George"—a ruthless crime boss—in Easy Does It, which Film Threat described as "excellent ... a throwback to grindhouse adventure films [and westerns]".
 She began appearing as General McCallister on Syfy's Resident Alien in 2021, which IndieWire called a "genre-bending ... spry half-hour comedy [series]".
 Also that year, she guest-starred as a hippie life coach in six episodes of the TNT dark comedy Claws during its final season.

-It was announced in June 2023 that Hamilton would join the ensemble of the Netflix mystery-horror series Stranger Things for its fifth and final season—due to air in late 2025—as an unspecified character, later revealed to be Dr. Kay.
-A self-proclaimed fan of the show, she said of her casting, "I don't know how to be a fangirl and an actress at the same time.
-I'm going to work on that".
-In a 2025 interview with Variety, Hamilton said she had been considering retirement due to a long-term hip issue before being cast in Stranger Things, but decided to join the series after the Duffer brothers personally expressed their enthusiasm for her involvement.
+In June 2023, it was announced that Hamilton had been cast in an undisclosed role for the fifth and final season of the Netflix science fiction horror series Stranger Things.
+Her character was later revealed to be Dr. Kay, a villainous military researcher.
+The season premiered in November 2025.
+A self-proclaimed fan of the series, she said, "I don't know how to be a fangirl and an actress at the same time.
+I'm going to work on that."
+In a 2025 interview with Variety, she said she had been considering retirement from acting due to a long-term hip issue before being cast in Stranger Things, but decided to join the series after the show's creators, the Duffer Brothers, personally expressed their enthusiasm for her involvement.

+On September 8, 2026, it was announced that Hamilton was cast in the upcoming sports comedy Hot Curlers.